DnD-Nerds/ManyItems-Extended/README.md

   - Setup mod areas (unfinished feature)
 - Added weight and durability to the master item window
 - Did more work on CD mods
+- Saving an item now permits empty fields.
+It will notify you that you have empty fields, but allow the creation of the weapon anyways

 ---